freenas/freenas-docs/userguide/services.rst

 does, have the user change the password and try again.

-If permissions work for Windows users but not for macOS users, try disabling :guilabel:`Unix Extensions` and restarting the SMB service.
+If permissions work for Windows users but not for macOS users, try disabling :guilabel:`UNIX Extensions` and restarting the SMB service.

 If the SMB service will not start, run this command from :ref:`Shell` to see if there is an error in the configuration: